dotnetq/QSchema/README.md

 ## Next Steps

-To populate and retreive data from the tables from .net objects take a look at [Qapper](https://github.com/dotnetq/Qapper)
+To populate and retrieve data from the tables from .net objects take a look at [Qapper](https://github.com/dotnetq/Qapper)